 The Oregon Building Codes Agency has adopted rules to create uniformity for Electrical Plan Review requirements.
-The rules are summarized below for your information and use:

-Time in review: Electrical plan reviews should be approved or denied within 10 working days from the receipt of the complete electrical plans.
+Electrical plan reviews should be approved or denied within 10 working days from the receipt of the complete electrical plans.
 If denied because of deficiencies, written notification will be given.
 Upon re-submission, the 10 day review time starts again.
 When the complexity or size of a project requires more than the 10 working days, we will notify the permit holder of needed time for completion.
 When plans have been submitted with proper electrical application, Clackamas County will issue a permit number and may allow limited courtesy inspections to prevent construction delays.

-Plan review standards: Review is required for any of the following:
+Review is required for any of the following:

 - A service or feeder beginning at 400 Amps where the available fault current exceeds 10,000 Amps at 150 Volts or less to ground or exceeds 14,000 Amps for all other installations.